-- A programme of activity detailing the service or services that they wish to provide and identifying the AIFs that they plan to manage; - The organisational structure of the branch - A French address from which documents may be requested along with the names and contact details of the branch's directors; and
+- A programme of activity detailing the service or services that they wish to provide and identifying the AIFs that they plan to manage; - The organisational structure of the branch

-A statement indicating that their home State competent authority has authorised them under AIFMD.
+- A French address from which documents may be requested along with the names and contact details of the branch's directors; and - A statement indicating that their home State competent authority has authorised them under AIFMD.

-AIFMs based in Non-EEA jurisdictions who wish to market AIFs in France will be required to request marketing authorisation from the AMF.
+AIFMs based in Non EEA jurisdictions who wish to market AIFs in France will be required to request marketing authorisation from the AMF.

-In order to market in France either a Non-EEA AIF or an EEA AIF which is managed by a Non-EEA AIFM, the Non-EEA AIFM must comply with security and transparency rules which are equivalent to those applicable in France.
-Such marketing of a Non-EEA AIF or an EEA AIF which is managed by a Non-EEA AIFM is also subject to the set-up of a mutual exchange data system related to the Non-EEA AIFM between the AMF and the competent authority of the Non-EEA AIF or EEA AIF.
+In order to market in France either a Non EEA AIF or an EEA AIF which is managed by a Non EEA AIFM, the Non EEA AIFM must comply with security and transparency rules which are equivalent to those applicable in France.
+Such marketing of a Non EEA AIF or an EEA AIF which is managed by a Non EEA AIF or an EEA AIF which is managed by a Non EEA AIFM is also subject to the set up of a mutual exchange data system related to the Non EEA AIFM between the AMF and the competent authority of the Non EEA AIF or EEA AIF.